The Clear Edge

 Misconception 3: “LTV only matters for subscription businesses.”

-Wrong: Any business with repeat clients has LTV.
-Consulting with 6-month average engagements has LTV.
-One-time transactions have a lifetime value of one transaction, but repeat purchase frequency creates LTV.
+• One-time transactions have a lifetime value of one transaction, but repeat purchase frequency creates LTV.

 Misconception 4: “I can’t calculate LTV without years of data.”

-Wrong: You can estimate LTV with 6-12 months of data.
-Use the current average retention to project.
-Refine as more data accumulates.
-Imperfect LTV calculation beats no LTV awareness.
+• Wrong: You can estimate LTV with 6–12 months of data.

 Misconception 5: “High LTV/CAC ratio means business is healthy.”

-Wrong: Ratio needs context.
-50X LTV/CAC with 2-month retention = clients churn before you recoup investment.
-15X LTV/CAC with 24-month retention = clients stay long enough to realize value.
-Duration matters alongside the ratio.
+• 15X LTV/CAC with 24-month retention = clients stay long enough to realize value.

-LTV calculation varies by business model complexity.
-Start simple, add sophistication as needed.
-Most service businesses use Method 1 or 2.
-Method 3 for advanced optimization.
+Most service businesses use Method 1 or 2; Method 3 is for advanced optimization.

-Method 1: Simple LTV (Basic Service Model)
+Method 1: Simple LTV For Basic Service Business Models

 When to use:

-• Consistent monthly pricing
+• Consistent monthly pricing.

-• Predictable retention patterns
+• Predictable retention patterns.

-• Service costs are roughly consistent
+• Service costs are roughly consistent.

-• Client behavior is relatively homogeneous
+• Client behavior is relatively homogeneous.

 Example: